AniketGupta25/hard-hat-care/README.md

 # Hard-Hat Care

-Hard-Hat Care is a website intended to improve the mental health of construction workers by flagging employees with signs of depression.
+Hard Hat Care is a website intended to improve the mental health of construction workers by flagging employees with signs of depression.

 By using a model trained on the causes of depression in the workplace,